 Dance Studio Life magazine is published by Rhee Gold, a leader in the dance education field.
 He grew up as the child of a dance teacher, owned his own schools, and wrote The Complete Guide to Teaching Dance (now in its second printing).
 Through his Project Motivate seminars, special appearances, and the DanceLife Teacher Conference, Gold interacts with thousands of dance educators, school owners, dancers, and students every year.
 In planning the relevant and meaningful content in Dance Studio Life, he knows what readers need and want.

 Always on the cutting edge

 Dance Studio Life has recently relaunched a freshly redesigned, easy-to-navigate, and mobile-device-friendly website, reaching the worldwide dance community with regularly updated content from the print magazine and online news briefs.
-Readers may keep up to date through daily DSL NewsWire posts; find articles by issue, column, department, or subject; and browse stories from the previous month’s edition or all the way back to July 2007.
+Readers may find articles by issue, column, department, or subject; and browse stories from the previous month’s edition or all the way back to July 2007.
 Dance Studio Life is also very active on a daily basis on popular social network sites including Facebook and Twitter.